AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 In Some Cases Neither Kind Is Allowed
 ---------------------------------------

-* Types with neither kind of predicate can be used in cases where a contiguous layout is required
+* No predicates can be used in cases where contiguous layout required

-   - Efficient access and representation would be impossible when discontiguous ranges are specified
+   - Efficient access and representation would be impossible

 * Hence no array index or slice specification usage